 As with all other stocks I sometimes reduce stock to a glace, pour into an ice cube tray, and freeze.
 Once frozen, I shake them out from the tray, store the frozen cubes in freezer bags and use them as needed.

-- 3 each large carrots, peeled and roughly chopped
+- 2 each carrot peeled and roughly chopped

 - 2 each bay leaf

-- Place the chicken in large stock pot add all the ingredients Bring to a boil, reduce heat to a low and simmer for 45 to 50 minutes, Skimming off any foam that rises to the top.5 lb whole chicken, 2 each carrot, 4 each celery stalks, 2 each garlic clove, 2 each bay leaf, 5 quarts water
+- Place the chicken in a large stockpot add all the ingredients Bring to a quick short boil, reduce heat to a low and simmer for 45 to 50 minutes, Skimming off any foam that rises to the top.5 lb whole chicken, 2 each carrot, 4 each celery stalks, 2 each garlic clove, 2 each bay leaf, 5 quarts water

-- Place chicken carcass (including any wing bones or leg bones) back to stock and continue to simmer stock for an additional 45 minutes skimming occasionally.
+- Place chicken carcass (including any wing bones or leg bones) back to stock and continue to simmer the stock for an additional 45 minutes skimming occasionally.